VisionLabs/FaceEngineExamples/example5/README.md

-# Example 3
+# Example 5
 ## What it does
-This example demonstrates how to use the MTCNN detector and MTCNN feature set and to detect a face quality and image and attributes on an image.
+This example demonstrates how to use the qt library to processing images of differrent formats by example the MTCNN detector and MTCNN feature set and to detect a face quality and image and attributes on an image.

 ## Prerequisites
 *As said in the introduction page, this repository doesn't provide SDK headers, libraries and tools; you have to obtain them from VisionLabs.*

 This example assumes that you have read the **FaceEngine Handbook** already (or at least have it somewhere nearby for reference) and are familar with some core concepts, like memory management, object ownership and life-time control.
 This sample will not explain these aspects in detail.

+More detailed information about the qt library can be obtained by clicking on the link https://www.qt.io/.

 ## Example walkthrough
 To get familiar with FSDK usage and common practices, please go through Example 1 first.

 ## How to run
-./Example3 <some_image.ppm>
+./Example5 <some_image>

 ## Example output
 ```shell